OpenTTD/website/_posts/2024-02-18-how-its-made.md

 ## More about OpenTTD 14

 This post is part of the series of dev diaries about big new features coming in OpenTTD 14.
-Next week, well get a survey of some more behind-the-scenes work that helps us to better understand what players like about OpenTTD.
+Next week, we'll get a survey of some more behind-the-scenes work that helps us to better understand what players like about OpenTTD.